kyokan/plasma/README.md

 # Plasma

 This project is a golang implementation and extension of the [Minimum Viable Plasma](https://ethresear.ch/t/minimal-viable-plasma/426) specification.
-Our goals are the following:

-1. Extend the Plasma MVP.
-2. Build a pluggable architecture that enables developers to build decentralized applications on top of a Plasma chain.
+We aim to build a Plasma implementation that can withstand the rigors of production deployment while retaining as much trustlessness as possible.

+**Note:** while Plasma is rapidly approaching mainnet readiness, it should still be considered alpha-quality software.

+## Smart Contract

+This implementation uses the FourthState [plasma-mvp-rootchain](https://github.com/FourthState/plasma-mvp-rootchain) smart contract.
+Kyokan is funding [Authio](https://authio.org/)'s efforts to perform a full security audit of the contract.

 ## Architecture